Noam Summer Camp

 Shorashim (Yrs 5 & 6)

-Join us for an exciting 10 days that combines outdoor activities with creative programmes and group bonding to ensure that friends for life are made right from the get go!
-Imagination is the name of the game, with adventures designed to transport participants to another world.
+This year we are transforming Shorashim, with Shorashim Alef being one week long and Shorashim Bet 10 days.
+Imagination is the name of the game with adventures designed to transport participants to another world.
 Shorashim has a warm, family atmosphere, with a particularly high ratio of madrichim (leaders) to chanichim (participants) to ensure the wellbeing and support of all chanichim as they embark on their Noam journey.

-Shorashim will be held at our brand new mega site in Northumberland.
-This fantastic site has amazing new facilities, including a zipwire, outdoor laser course, Jacob’s ladder as well as an outdoor climbing and abseiling tower!
+Shorashim will be held at our mega site in Norfolk.
+This was the fantastic site we used last year and it did not disappoint.
+This site has incredible facilities, including a zipwire, outdoor laser course and Jacob’s Ladder as well as an outdoor climbing and abseiling tower!

 Year 7 - Nevatim Aleph

 Prices: £1195 for Masorti members £1395 for non-Masorti members